alfredomtx/user-management-api/README.md

 , and it's very easy to use.

 - `RabbitMQService.java` is the Publisher which sends the messages to the queue.
-- `EmailConsumer.java` is the Subscriber which receives the queue messages and call **EmailService** to send the emails.
+- `EmailConsumer.java` is the Subscriber which receives the queue messages and calls **EmailService** to send the emails.

 </details>